Chronic Lymphocytic Leukemia (CLL) is a cancer of blood cells called lymphocytes.

 How blood or bone marrow is tested

-Tests can be done on blood (or less often, bone marrow) samples to diagnose CLL and help determine how quickly it is likely to grow.
+Tests can be done on blood (or less often, bone marrow) samples to diagnose CLL and help get an idea of how quickly it's likely to grow.
 The tests include:

 Getting your test results

 When the results of your tests are in, your healthcare provider will contact you to discuss them.
 He or she will also talk with you about other tests you may need if CLL is found.
 Make sure you understand the results of your tests and what follow-up you need.